LucreziaPonti/Reuleaux_new/README.md

 ## Use
 !!!
 For all packages refer to their own README pages.
-This is just an overview
+This is just an overview:
 - **reuleaux**: is a metapackage useful for building;
 - **workspace_visualization**: contains the "setup" for the visualization of all the maps (RM, IRM, UM), the icons and the plugin descriton of the custom display
 - *map_creator*: contains the tools to create, load and visualize the RM and IRM; (as is it uses directly IKFast for the computation - no self-collision check)
 - *map_generation*: contains a node that allows to create the REACHABILITY MAP exploiting MoveIt!, to perform self-collision checks; It relies of map_creator for the computation of the IRM and the visualization of all maps;
 - **base_placement_plugin**: is the main package of the repository, it contains the plugin for Rviz that allows to create the task and compute the base placement of the robot.
 - **reule_aux**: new auxiliary package which contains the definition of new msgs (like reule_aux/bp_results used in the BPP) and nodes useful for a better use of the repo in a complete simulation

+## **ATTENTION**
+This work has been done for a Bachelor degree thesis in Automation Engineering by a candidate that is self-taught in ROS: it may contain errors and not fully correct information.
+The README are written as I wished they were while learning - they contain a lot of explainations that most ROS users don't need, and might not be the most efficient/correct way to use some tools/resources.